-STEP 3: If the grievance is not settled in Step 2 and the Union desires to appeal, it shall be referred by the Union in writing to the Human Resources Director within five (5) business days after the designated Department Head's answer in
+STEP 2: If the grievance is not settled in Step 1 and the employee wishes to appeal the grievance to Step 2 of the Grievance Procedure, it shall be referred in writing to the Human Resources Director and/or his or her representative within ten (10) business days after the Department Head's answer in Step 1 and shall be signed by both the employee and the Union Steward.

-Step 2.
 A meeting between the Human Resources Director, and/or his or her representative, and the Union Steward, Business Representative and/or grievant shall be held at a time mutually agreeable to the parties.
 If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Human Resources Director, or his or her representative, and the Union.
-If no settlement is reached the Human Resources Director, or his or her representative, shall give the City's written answer to the Union within five (5) business days following the meeting.
+If no settlement is reached the Human Resources Director, or his or her representative, shall give the City's written answer to the Union within ten (10) business days following the meeting.